 Having advertised the Parker before departure, I showed potential buyers around in Weymouth and a sale was finalised by the time I returned to Portsmouth.
 I viewed Sun Magic examples in Scotland and France before settling on ‘Asnautic II’ in the Balearics.
 Although an ex-charter yacht, she had been substantially refitted and looked fairly ‘tidy’.
 We kept her in Port Adriano, Mallorca which, with an adjacent beach, was very convenient while the children still enjoyed buckets and spades.

-Having discovered Port Vell in the heart of Barcelona on one of my ‘chaps’ adventures, I moved her there when the children eshewed the buckets and spades and graduated to ‘hanging out’ in a cosmopolitan City.
+Having discovered Port Vell in the heart of Barcelona on one of my ‘chaps’ adventures, I moved her there when the children eschewed the beach and graduated to ‘hanging out’ in a cosmopolitan City.
 This meant that we normally had their friends added to our numbers but it maintained family holidays and we had a very enjoyable 12 years there.

 The Jeanneau re named Hejira and anchored in Cala Mitjana in Menorca

-Cruising with the Jeanneau included the Balearic Islands, the Spanish coast, Mediterranean France, Corsica, Sardinia, Italy and Sicily and over the years, it provided varied family holidays and ‘chaps’ adventures, all very memorable in their own way.
+Cruising with the Jeanneau included the Balearic Islands, the Spanish coast, Mediterranean France, Corsica, Sardinia, Italy and Sicily and over the years, it provided varied family holidays and ‘chaps’ adventures, all very memorable in their own way, but before this web site and ‘blogging’

 Over the years, experiences are gathered and other factors come into play to massage the features looked for in ones perception of the ‘ideal yacht’.
 It is very true that no yacht is perfect, compromises are made everywhere and one persons choice is abhorrent to another.
 With the exception of the Jeanneau in the Mediterranean, all of my yachts had been able to withdraw the keel, enjoy shallow access and ‘dry out’ between tides.
 This is a compelling feature both in tidal Northern Europe and reef strewn more tropical areas where the ability to access shallow anchorages, away from the deep keel throng opens up many more options.
 With the Jeanneau in the Mediterranean, inaccessible for spontaneous sailing, I crewed for a friend, Peter (see the ‘Repatriation‘ series of blogs) who had a Vancouver, built by Northshore in Itchenor, Chichester Harbour.
 I was impressed with the solid build quality of the yacht and this lead me to consider the Southerly range, also built by Northshore with a swing keel feature for shoal draft and inter-tidal drying.
 I had considered a Southerly when I purchased the Parker 31 but the early smaller models at that stage didn’t have a good reputation for their sailing properties.
 Taking a new look at the range and having a more generous budget, I focused on the 45 foot 135 series III which, as the former flagship of the Southerly range, seemed to ‘tick the boxes’ and would be sufficiently substantial for any world girdling fantasies I might harbour.
 The other features that I considered important were a spacious, en-suite master cabin (to ingratiate myself with my wife, Paula) with a double bed accessed from either side.
 I wanted a mast head cutter rig (matched with a high cut jib for visibility) with no running back stays and with single line slab reefing.
 I favoured a raised saloon with the improved all round visibility and increased stowage.
 Holding tanks were essential.
 I was keen to have a bow thruster and preferably, a manufacturer installed generator, air conditioning and an electric winch.
 From this basis, I felt that I could add and modify to provide all the other features that I might think were missing and that I considered useful.